St4NNi/jam-rs/README.md

 Just another minhash (jam).
 A high-performance FracMinHash implementation for genomic sequence similarity analysis, optimized for searching plasmids, phages, and other small genomic elements in large datasets.

 jam uses a custom hash function ([jamhash](https://github.com/St4NNi/jamhash)) that provides lower collision rates, 2-10x higher speed and better uniformity than murmur3.
-It also includes a compact memory-mapped database format (`.jam`) for fast random access, and a bias filtering system based on Count-Min Sketches to selectively increase sensitivity for target sequences with either hard cutoffs or soft sigmoid filtering.
+It also includes a compact memory-mapped database format (`.jam`) for fast random access, and a bias filtering system based on Count-Min Sketches to selectively increase sensitivity for target sequences with either hard cutoffs or a enrichment-based look up table (LUT) filtering.

 ### Installation